Industry News

 Taizhou Eastern CNC Technology Co., Ltd. Industry News

 Clinching, also known as mechanical joining, is a technique used in metal stamping that involves joining two or more layers of sheet metal without the need for additional fasteners or welding.
-This process is essential in various industrial applications, particularly in the automotive and aerospace sectors, due to its efficiency and cost-effectiveness.
+This process is essential in various industrial applications, particularly in the automotive and sectors, due to its efficiency and cost-effectiveness.
 In this article, we will explore the principles of clinching and delve into the specifics of Deep drawing progressive die techniques in die mensional metal stamping.

 Understanding Clinching